skalenetwork/mirage-manager/docs/Staking.md

 ### requestRetrieveAll

+Requests to retrieve all stake from a specific node

 ```solidity
 function requestRetrieveAll(NodeId node) external
 ```

-Requests to retrieve all stake from a specific node

-_Creates an exit request for the caller's entire stake in the node_
+**dev:** _Creates an exit request for the caller's entire stake in the node_

 #### Parameters